monomadic/monomadic/README.md

 I also kinda like flutter, golang and haskell.

-I'm looking for work!
+# I'm looking for work!
 I work remotely on anything fun and accept monero or bitcoin.
-Please get in contact.
+Please get in [contact](tel:deathdisco) if you have a project in mind.